2108Java/Bookish/README.md

 In BookishController.java the options for @CrossOrigin should be updated - to run locally remove the existing array and add http://localhost:4200

 To run the Angular SPA:
+Inside the application directory open the Angular CLI and run npm install
 Update the user.service.ts file - the baseUrl should be http://localhost:8000/api

 # Usage